You will need several lifetimes to see all there is to see in Rome.

 Rome is so full of everything, from big monuments to tiny details, that you will definitely feel overwhelmed by it all.

-The problem with visiting Rome is not figuring out what to see, but what not to see, especially if you only have a few days.
+Finding things to do in Rome is easy.
+The problem is figuring out what not to see, especially if you only have a few days.

 The best rule of thumb when visiting Rome is to know yourself and what you like to do.
 Then fit in what you can handle, making sure to schedule in time for aimless piazza strolls, long lunches, and gelato and coffee breaks.